E1Bos/VALocker/README.md

 - BetterDXcam allows for changing resolutions and aspect ratios, making it easier to support different setups, this is the reason DXcam was forked in the first place.
 ### Improved storage and updates!
 - All data is now stored in `%APPDATA%\VALocker`, making the location of the executable irrelevant, and allowing for easy updates.
 - Over-the-air updates for all config files.
-No need to redownload the project zip file and replace all files.
+No need to download the project zip file and replace all files.
 ### Improved error handling!
 - Added loggers for all functions, making diagnosing issues easier.